Does your engagement convert? Learn how to find out 👇

 To understand how your engagement converts, you need a way to track sales that come from your social posts.
 This can be a bit tricky, so I've pulled together a handy list of ways to measure your results.

-Get a free social media analytics tool to track sales
+Get a social media analytics tool to track sales

-The easiest and most effective way to track sales made from organic social media is to use analytics software that connects your POS, eCommerce, and social media data (you can do this for free in Marsello).
+The easiest and most effective way to track sales made from organic social media is to use analytics software that connects your POS, eCommerce, and social media data (you can do this all in Marsello).

 This doesn’t just track when someone clicks on a tagged product, it also tracks if someone likes, comments on or shares a post with a product tagged in it, and buys it later.
 This is called organic social media sales tracking.